shopware/docs/guides/plugins/plugins/storefront/add-custom-twig-function.md

 ## Prerequisites

-In order to create your own Twig Function for your plugin, you first need a plugin as base.
+In order to create your own twig function for your plugin, you first need a plugin as base.
 Therefore, you can refer to the [Plugin Base Guide](../plugin-base-guide.md).

 ## Creating Twig Function